Zechiax/Asterion/README.md

 ## Get Started
-After you invite the bot to your server, it's time to set it up *For most commands you need to have Administrator privilege or have 'Subs Moderator' role*
+After you invite the bot to your server, it's time to set it up *For most commands you need to have Administrator privilege or have 'Subs Manager' role*
 1. **Set-up a default update channel**
 	- `/modrinth set-update-channel [channel]`
 	- This will set the default update channel, when you subscribe from search this will be the channel where the updates are sent